 The advent of agribusiness has been a mixed blessing.
 While they do not tend to grow the best quality food, at least they do not allow farmland to just blow away in the wind, which was often the case in earlier times when people who did not know enough or did not care enough about the land ruined it with improper farming practices.
 The agribusiness companies look at their land as an investment and one they do not want to ruin.

 One of the big projects of the agribusiness companies is to breed and design crops that better match the needs of these companies, and yet will be popular among the people to whom they sell food.
 They have large laboratories where they breed plants and, in some nations such as the USA, they also do gene splicing to create new GMO (genetically modified organisms) plants.

 Enhanced nutrition is rarely on their list of traits that they wish to improve with their hybrid and GMO crops.
-Instead, they are usually interested in hardier varieties that can live on today’s depleted soils, withstand insect attack, last longer on the supermarket shelf and be cheaper to produce.
-As a result biotech is a negative force in agriculture and in the world.
+Instead, they are usually interested in hardier varieties that can live on today’s depleted soils, withstand insect attack and toxic chemicals, last longer on the supermarket shelf and be cheaper to produce.
+As a result, we believe biotech is a negative force in agriculture and in the world.

 THE BIRTH OF ORGANIC AGRICULTURE

 The trends in agriculture at the start of the twentieth century caught the attention of a number of prominent agricultural scientists.
 One of them was Dr. William Albrecht at the University Of Missouri.
 Another was Sir Albert Howard, and there were others.

 These scientists saw clearly that the green revolution was a trap that was slowly ruining the farmland and ruining the health of the crops, the farm animals, and the people who eat the food.
 They sounded the alarm and what is called the organic food movement began as the response to the green revolution.

 Today, organic agriculture is fastest growing sectors of the food market in America and some other nations.